AbdooMohamedd/Awesome-Gemini-Apps/README.md

 Explore these inspiring projects and discover the full potential of the Google Gemini API.

+**Note:** In this README, we provide a selection of projects.
+For the full list of projects and their detailed information, please refer to the `projects_data.csv` file available in the repository.

 | Project Name | Description | By and Location |
 |--------------|-------------|-----------------|